RogelioLozano/co-counsel-challenge/README.md

 **Data Flow Steps:**
 1. User connects with `?username=Alice` query parameter
-2. WebSocket handler validates username, accepts connection, sends history
+2. WebSocket handler validates username, accepts connection via `ConnectionManager`, sends history
 3. User sends JSON message → parsed into UserMessageEvent or AIRequestEvent
 4. EventPublisher converts event to dict and adds to asyncio.Queue
 5. AIEventConsumer continuously processes events from queue:
-   - **user_message**: Save to DB, broadcast to all clients
+   - **user_message**: Save to DB, broadcast to all clients (except sender)
    - **ai_request**: Pass to MockedAIAgent, which publishes AIResponseEvent back to queue
    - **ai_response**: Save to DB as AIBot, broadcast to all clients
+6. ConnectionManager sends broadcasts with automatic error recovery and cleanup
-6. All connected clients receive the broadcast and display the message
+7. All connected clients receive the broadcast and display the message

 ### System Architecture Layers